 Step 6.
 Choose a path to install Windows 10 at this step, and click Next;

-Now, it will start installing Windows 10 files, and the computer will reboot once the installation completed.
+Now, it will start installing Windows 10 operating system, and the computer will reboot once the installation completed.
 Remember to remove the USB drive to avoid going back to the installation process.

 Common problems that you may encounter when installing Windows from USB:

 Q1.
 How long does it take to install Windows 10 from USB?

 Generally speaking, it takes around 30 minutes to install Windows from UBS, but sometimes it takes longer or shorter.
 Many factors contribute to this, including the system configuration, the internet speed, the type of USB flash drive and USB port, etc.